mozomig/mozomig/README.md

 * 🧑‍💻 I'm a developer with over 8 years of experience.
 * 🚀 My core competencies: mobile app development using Flutter and Android native.
-* 💎 Additionally, I develop backend services in Dart and Rust.
+* 💎 Additionally, I develop backend services in Dart and Go.

 ### 📭 You can find me